austin-mel/csc192-mock-wcp-lookup-tool/README.md

 Password: portfolio-demo
 ```

-Authentication is simulated locally.
-A demo token is generated in the browser and stored under the `portfolio_demo_session` local storage key.
-It is not issued by a real identity provider.
+The login flow runs locally.
+The browser creates a demo token and stores it under the `portfolio_demo_session` local storage key.
+No real identity provider issues or validates the token.

 ## Scripts